programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Start Jars at Random Positions

 To make the jars start in a random position above the map the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method which generates a number between 0 and 1 will be used.

-Change the position.set to x = Math.random() - 1, y = 1.2, and z = Math.random() * 0.5 - 0.3.
+You will change the position.set values to ```x = Math.random() - 1```, ```y = 1.2```, and ```z = Math.random() * 0.5 - 0.3```.

-Thus, all jars will be at the same height (y = 1.2) but in a random spot within 1m wide (i.e. from x = -1 to 0, slightly to the left of the screen) and within a 0.5m depth (i.e. from z = -0.3 to 0.2).
-These positions were optimised for a user in VR to be able to easily reach the jars and read the instructions.
+This means that all jars will appear at the same height (y = 1.2) but in random positions within a defined area:
+- along the x-axis, between -1 and 0 (slightly to the left of the scene), and
+- along the z-axis, within a range of 0.5m (from -0.3 to 0.2).

+These values were chosen to make the jars easy to reach and the instructions easy to read for a user in a VR setting.

 If you review Figure 3 you can see where the jars should appear in relation to the camera and map.
-You can change the code so they appear elsewhere if you think that would be better.
+You can adjust the code so they appear elsewhere if you think that would be better.

-The matching site will be stored in a userData variable.
-Before this you may want to note, or take a screenshot of where at least one of the jars should go.
+The correct matching site will be stored in a userData variable.
+Before making this change, you may find it helpful to note or take a screenshot of where at least one of the jars should be placed.

-When creating the jars the matching site is now needed instead of the true position.
+When creating the jars, you will now assign them a random starting position instead of placing them at their true (final) location.
+The true site is still stored (in userData) so that it can be used later to check whether the jar has been moved to the correct position.

 Within the ```createModel``` function, **find** the following code: